 values for you to learn more about us and our philosophy.
 We created these essay prompts

-for you to think creatively and critically.
-Our goal is to learn more about your ideas,
+for you to think creatively and critically and to learn more about your ideas, passions,

 We want to learn about YOU, not the “college admissions” version of you.
 So be creative and answer honestly.

 But like any first introduction, you should put your best foot forward, taking time